As things currently stand, the United Kingdom will leave the European Union in 24 days.

 We recognise the strain this uncertainty is placing on members and wider businesses, and we continue to invest in providing support wherever we can.
 Please continue to visit our Brexit hub for updates as the situation develops.

-We also continue to receive a great deal of valuable feedback on how Brexit is affecting members’ businesses and clients across the world the world.
+We also continue to receive a great deal of valuable feedback on how Brexit is affecting members’ businesses and clients across the world.
 Please send any questions or comments to email@example.com and a member of our team will get back to you.